Cynixia/The-Black-Book/Encoder.md

 ![[4to2Encoder.svg|450]]

 ## Priority encoder
 A priority encoder only outputs according to the *most significant* input that is $1$.
-Thus, priority encoders can accept *more than one* high input at a time.
+Thus, priority encoders can accept *more than one* HIGH input at a time.

 Priority encoders also have an additional output called the *valid* output, which distinguishes between when all inputs are off and when $D_0$ is off.